InnerSourceCommons/InnerSourcePatterns/book/Introduction.md

 * [`What are patterns?` Youtube videos](http://bit.ly/innersource_patterns_videos) - Watch a set of 2-5 min youtube videos explaining InnerSource Patterns
 * [Pattern Discussion Webinar](https://youtu.be/i-0IVhfRVFU) - We held a webinar 2017-03-16 to live-discuss a donut pattern (go to 24:30 for the discussion).
 This is an illustration of the review process we follow.
 Also see the [June 1, 2017 O'Reilly Webinar on InnerSource Patterns](http://www.oreilly.com/pub/e/3884).
-* [Pattern Template File](meta/pattern-template.md) - View a skeleton inner source pattern to get an idea on what goes into a new pattern!
+* [Pattern Template](meta/pattern-template.md) - View a skeleton inner source pattern to get an idea on what goes into a new pattern!
 * [Introduction to InnerSource Patterns (2016 Fall Summit presentation)](https://drive.google.com/open?id=0B7_9iQb93uBQbnlkdHNuUGhpTXc) - *Tim Yao and Padma Sudarsan* (PDF).
 Detailed pattern background and examples -- Get a detailed understanding of why and how to interact with our patterns.
 Also see the [Introduction to InnerSource Patterns (2017 Fall Summit)](https://drive.google.com/open?id=0B7_9iQb93uBQWmYwMFpyaGh4OFU) *Tim Yao and Bob Hanmer* (PDF).

 ## How can you use InnerSource Patterns?